Christophenkoa/Udacity-Scolarship-Program/README.md

 # Udacity-Scolarship-Program
-AI Programming with Python Nanodegree Program
+AI Programming with Python Nanodegree Program:

-List of projects done during my scholarship program with udacity
+In this repositor, I present the list of projects done during my scholarship program with udacity.